x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/authorize-calls-for-auto-attendant-callers.md

 4. On the **Select Dialing Rule Groups to Allow** page, select the dialing rule group, click **OK**, and then click **Save**.

-### Use the Shell to enable in-country/region and international dialing authorizations on a UM auto attendant
+### Use Exchange Online PowerShell to enable in-country/region and international dialing authorizations on a UM auto attendant

 This example enables the InCountry/RegionGroup1, InCountry/RegionGroup2.
 InternationalGroup1, and InternationalGroup2 dialing authorizations on a UM auto attendant named `MyUMAutoAttendant`.

 ```
 Set-UMAutoAttendant -Identity MyUMAutoAttendant -AllowedInCountryOrRegionGroups InCountry/RegionGroup1,InCountry/RegionGroup2 -AllowedInternationalGroups InternationalGroup1,InternationalGroup2